-As noted above, there is some interim congestion in the 97.00 area, yet with the next major congestion in the 96.00 area it is now testing.
+As noted above, there is some interim congestion in the 97.00 area, yet with the next major congestion in the 96.00 area it was recently testing.
 That is reinforced by the weekly UP Closing Price Reversal from back during the wild early-March selloff and recovery.
+Yet the resurgent COVID-19 concerns are weighing on other DEVELOPED CURRENCIES once again, with the US DOLLAR INDEX back up toward the 97.00 area.